Essential Oils for Pets Post-Class Notes

 Below are some general starting point guidelines for diluting oils for topical use in pets.

-• Cats: 2 drops essential oil to 250 drops carrier oil
+• Cats: 2 drops of essential oil to 250 drops of carrier oil

-• Puppies under 8 weeks: 2 drops essential oil to 250 drops carrier oil
+• Puppies under 8 weeks: 2 drops of essential oil to 250 drops of carrier oil

-• Dogs under 20 lbs: 1 drop essential oil to 100 drops carrier oil
+• Dogs under 20 lbs: 1 drop of essential oil to 100 drops of carrier oil

-• Dogs over 20 lbs: 1 drop essential oils to 50 drops carrier oil
+• Dogs over 20 lbs: 1 drop of essential oils to 50 drops of carrier oil

-• Elderly dogs: 1 drop essential oil to 100 drops carrier oil
+• Elderly dogs: 1 drop of essential oil to 100 drops of carrier oil

 • Hot oils: 1 drop essential oil to 100 drops carrier oil

 The above is a list of safe starting points.
-If your pet doesn’t experience any reactions and you feel like you need a stronger blend, you can gradually increase the amount of essential oil.
+If your pet doesn’t experience any reactions and you feel like you need a more potent blend, you can gradually increase the amount of essential oil.

 30 ml = 1 fl oz = 600 drops = 2 tablespoons